 This does not apply in no-fault states.
 If you live in a no-fault state, your auto insurance will usually cover the property damage to your car and medical expenses will go through your insurance policy.

 One of the most common sources of information regarding an accident is a police report.
 In many cases, an officer will arrive at the site of an accident and take notes about the crash.
 These reports may include the officer's impressions of the accident, including what may have caused the crash.
 This information can often be invaluable when someone is attempting to prove fault related to an accident.
 People who have been involved in a crash should contact the officer who filed the report and request a copy.

 Of course, an officer may not be available to come to the scene of a crash.
 A police report can still be obtained by visiting the police department and making a report of the accident.
 The report should be thoroughly reviewed to ensure that the facts are accurate.
 If it is determined that there are inaccuracies, the department should be notified immediately so that the report can be amended appropriately.

 A left-turn collision is another type of no-doubt liability accident.
 A left-turn collision involves two vehicles, one going straight and the other making a turn.
-It is assumed that the driver of the automobile going straight is proceeding in a proper manner.
-It is up to the driver making the left turn to ensure that it is safe to proceed, so if an accident takes place, the assumption is that the driver turning left failed to act appropriately.
+It is assumed that the driver of the automobile going straight is proceeding correctly.
+It is up to the driver making the left turn to ensure that it is safe to move.
+If an accident takes place, the assumption is that the driver turning left failed to act appropriately.

 However, there are a few circumstances where the driver turning left may not be considered to be at fault for this type of crash.
-These situations normally arise when the driver going straight was exceeding the speed limit, ran a red light or was negligent in some other fashion.
+These situations usually arise when the driver going straight was exceeding the speed limit, ran a red light, or was negligent in some other fashion.